 After getting out of the bus we decided to acquire a bit more local knowledge, seeing a tourist agency on our way (booking tours of Italy for Ukrainians from Dubno) and hoping to be furnished with a local map.
 We stepped in there and met probably the most enthusiastic CouchSurfer in the tiny town of Dubno (population: 38 thousand people) – or most likely the only one.

 We spent a good hour chatting to “Andrew Raven” as he proudly translated his name to English, about anything and everything, starting from the current Ukrainian situation and going back in time.
-From conversations about our travel plans, dreams and families back to the story of 1928, with my grandma as a four year old girl running away from their home with her family.
-They were afraid of mounting aggression from their Ukrainian neighbors, so they decided to leave the house and extensive lands near Lviv behind and run.
-She lost a younger sister in the process, with the child falling ill and dying; that story was never mentioned to me until she passed away.
-Too much trauma.
-Then he shared the story of his grandparents, Ukrainians, fleeing Zamosc (city in the East of Poland), afraid of their Polish neighbors..
-Pages of Polish-Ukrainian history books are never easy, but I valued the possibility to talk about it to the locals of Volhynia..
-This was but an opening of this difficult topic.
+From conversations about our travel plans, dreams and families back to the story of 1928; my grandma as a four year old having to abandon her home.
+Her family was afraid of the mounting aggression from their Ukrainian neighbors, so they decided to leave the extensive lands and the house near Lviv and run.
+She lost a younger sister in the process.
+This story was never mentioned to me until she passed away.
+It was too much trauma.
+Then he shared the story of his grandparents, Ukrainians, fleeing Zamosc (city in the East of Poland), afraid of their Polish neighbors…

 Pages of Polish-Ukrainian history books are never easy, but I valued the possibility to talk about it to the locals of Volhynia.
 And as usual in travel, the most interesting meetings happen when you least expect it..